neo4j-partners/hands-on-lab-neo4j-and-azure/Lab 4 - Exploration/README.md

 ![](images/05-perspective.png)

-Then click on the link for manager-holding.
+Then click on the link for Manager - OWNS.

 ![](images/06-manager.png)

-Then click on the link to add manager-holding-company.
+Then click on the link to add Manager-OWNS-Company.

 ![](images/07-holding.png)